 Mate erials

 Lesson S equence

-variety of everyday object and the material ph materials, including wood, from which it is made by variety Describe the simple physical properties of a variety of everyday materials.
+Identify and name a variety of everyday materials, including wood, plastic, glass, metal, water, and rock.
+Distinguish between an object and the material from which it is made by naming objects and identifying the materials they are made from.
+Describe the simple physical properties of a variety of everyday materials.
 To describe the simple physical properties of a variety of everyday materials by testing different objects.
 Investigate which material would be best to make different objects e.g. an umbrella.
 Compare and group together a variety of everyday materials on the basis of their simple physical properties.

 Substantive Knowledge

 Children know, name and recognise materials made from; wood, plastic, glass and metal.
-Children can explain what these everyday materials are used for and give examples: Wood - pencils, benches Plastic - school trays, lunchbox Glass - windows, drinking glasses Metal - scissors, knife and fork Waterproof - something that repels liquid and does not absorb liquid Absorbent - something that soaks in a liquid Transparent - something that you can see through Opaque - something that you cannot see through Hard - something that is solid and does not easily break Soft - something that can bend and move without breaking Shiny - something that reflects light Dull - something that does not reflect light Investigate which material would be best to make different objects e.g. an umbrella.
+Children can explain what these everyday materials are used for and give examples: Wood - pencils, benches Plastic - school trays, lunchbox Glass - windows, drinking glasses Metal - scissors, knife and fork Waterproof - something that absorb liquid Absorbent - something that Transparent - something that you Hard - something that is so break Soft - something that can be breaking Shiny - something that reflection bull - something that does in the something that does in soaks in a liquid at you can see through ou cannot see through lid and does not easily end and move without Investigate which material would be best to make different objects e.g. an umbrella.
 Compare and group together a variety of everyday materials on the basis of their simple physical properties.

-Disciplinary Knowledge
+and lone Disciplinary Knowledge

 Methods: Identifying, classifying and grouping.
 Classifying is when you sort items into groups based on similarities and differences Know that we can sort objects into the different materials they are made Methods: Identifying, classifying and grouping.
 To observe by looking closely at the materials a car is made of.
 Classify what materials a car is made out of by identifying the different Methods: Pattern seeking s when observe the features d their uses. aterials to look for patterns waterproof, absorbent, soft, shiny or dull. ations: questions using knowledge Methods: Pattern seeking Know that pattern seeking is when you carry out simple tests or observe closely when checking the suitability of materials to make a fairground ride model (playdough, LEGO, wooden blocks).
 Methods: Pattern seeking Know that pattern seeking is when you carry out simple tests or observe closely.
 Test fairground rides to look for patterns in properties of materials to check and evaluate the